 People worry about their lives.
 God knows what is happening, and worry is wasted.
 It doesn't change reality.
 Why worry when we can take it to the Lord, and simply trust God to be our God?

 What does it mean to have a God?
-It means to look to Him for good, all the good that we expect, and every good that we need.
-So, when we trust God to be our God, we expect God to be good to us and do good for us and take care of us, just as He has promised over and over again.
+It means to look to Him for good, all the good that we expect, and every good that we need, and look only to Him for good.
+So, when we trust God – that is a name we use for Him – to be our God – as in "what does it mean to have a God?", we are to expect God to be good and do good and take care of us, just as He has promised over and over again.

-Some people express the fear, for example, that our congregation will fail, that we will not have enough money to pay the bills and support the pastor and do the things congregations are supposed to do.
-They don't trust that we will survive.
-But we can trust God to fulfill every promise that He has made to us.
+Some people, for example, express the fear that our congregation will fail, that we will not have enough money to pay the bills and support the pastor and do the things congregations are supposed to do.
+They are either afraid of the future or angry with the pastor, but either way, they don't trust that we will survive.
+But we can trust God to fulfill every promise He has made to us.

-Now, has God made any promise to us that we will be strong and healthy as a congregation?
+Now, has God made any promise to us that Immanuel will be large and strong as a congregation?
 Has He promised success and survival for the congregation?
 No. There is no such promise.
 This text tells us nothing about the survival of our congregation.

 It tells us how to be righteous.
 The way to be righteous is to trust God.
 Abram believed the Lord, and He reckoned it to him as righteousness.
-God has made many promises to us, but the one that says our life as Christians will be fun, or it will be easy, or that all of our endeavors will meet with success is simply not there.
+God has made many promises to us, but the promise that says life will be fun, or being a Christian will be easy, or that all of our endeavors will meet with success is simply not there.
 He just promises us that if we trust in Him, He will bring us through whatever we will face, and finally take us to heaven with Him for everlasting life.

-And when it comes to questions like "will this congregation survive?", the answer is, "If God wills."
-All we can do is to care for one another, love each other, and live in faith, trusting God to do what we need and to be our God, giving us all the good we need, and working through us that which is pleasing to Him.
-I suspect this congregation will survive because we have what everyone in this community needs, the Gospel.
+And when it comes to question like "will this congregation endure?", the answer is, "If God wills."
+Everything we can do is to care for one another, love each other, and live in faith, trusting God to do what we need and to be our God, giving us all the good we need, and working through us that which is pleasing to Him.
+I suspect this congregation will survive because we have what everyone in the neighborhood needs, the Gospel.
 But our concern is first faith, and then faithfulness – "Seek first the kingdom of God and His righteousness, and all these things shall be added unto you."

 He will count your confidence in Him as righteousness, too.
 When you take to heart the absolution you hear in the service, then God does for you what you trust in Him for – not because of your faith, but through it you receive forgiveness.
-When you eat and drink of the sacrament this morning, trusting the Words of Christ that here in, with, and under the form of the bread is His body, and that here, in, with, and under the wine is the very blood once shed for you, then you have what that body and blood purchased on your behalf – the forgiveness of sins.
-Then, when you believe, God reckons you righteous with the righteousness of Christ.
+When you believe, God reckons you righteous with the righteousness of Christ.
 You don't possess that gift because you believe, but through your faith.
 You have it because Jesus won it for you, and because God is pleased to pour out His grace on us, and because God has chosen to reckon faith to us as righteousness.

 People come to church for a lot of reasons.
+Some come for nostalgia; the music is familiar, the setting is like when they were young.
+Some come to church for a quiet place.
+Some come to church for the social fellowship.
+Some people come out of habit, and others are searching for something.
 They may not be sure what they are searching for, but they have come here in their search.
-But, no matter why you have come, or how often, God reckons your trust in Him and in His promises, where it exists, as righteousness.
-He forgives you every sin for Christ's sake.
-He pours out grace and life and salvation upon you and calls you His own child
+But, no matter why you have come, or how often, God reckons trust in Him and in His promises as righteousness.
+He forgives every sin for Christ's sake.
+He pours out grace and life and salvation upon you, and calls you His own child.

 In the Name of the Father, and of the Son, and of the Holy Ghost.